 Profit Sharing Plans

-A Profit Sharing Plan is a type of retirement plan where employers can make optional contributions to employee retirement accounts, determined by the company's profits.
-These plans are intended to share the company’s success with its employees and encourage them to boost the company’s profitability.
+A Profit Sharing Plan is a type of retirement plan where employers can make voluntary contributions to employee retirement accounts, determined by the company's profits.
+These plans are intended to share the company’s success with its employees and motivate them to boost the company’s profitability.

 Benefits of a Profit Sharing Plan